bhavkushwaha/bhavkushwaha/README.md

 ### Hey 👋, I'm [Bhav](https://bhavkushwaha.netlify.app/)

 ## About Me 🚀
-I'm a passionate Web developer who to work on ideas that generates value for the people around me.
-Developing helps me to bring those ideas into reality and thus I enjoy it!
+I'm a passionate Web developer who loves to work on ideas that generates value for the people around me.
+Developing helps me in bringing these ideas into reality and thus I enjoy it!
 <br>

 [![](https://visitcount.itsvg.in/api?id=bhavkushwaha&icon=0&color=0)](https://visitcount.itsvg.in)<br><br>